luontola/tdd-mooc/data/2-design.md

 Afterwards we will have a competition between the students of this course about doing this refactoring using the smallest possible steps.

 **Submittable artifact:** Performing this refactoring live in the weekly exercise groups.
+Git repository with the history of you doing this refactoring, so that the commits are as small as possible and the tests pass on every commit.

 ---